-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education resign the following personnel as District Wide Lifeguards for the 2017-18 school year as follows":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Slattery, seconded by Ms. Ahearn, and approved unanimously (8-0) to approve the following resignation as District Wide Lifeguard for the 2017-18 school year as follows":